Adaptability is central to productivity.1

 First, productivity requires adaptability.
 You have to look for what works for you in your particular circumstances.

-For instance, if you find yourself working from home while also taking care of kids, put it to yourself as an open question how you can creatively combine the two.
+So, for instance, if you find yourself suddenly needing to work from home while also taking care of kids, put it to yourself as an open question how you can creatively combine the two.
 Don’t assume they’re in conflict.

 Sure, you can only put your attention on one thing at a time.
-But you’ll be more productive (not to mention, in this example, a better parent) if you take this situation as a challenge for your personal creativity to rise to rather than as an opportunity to bemoan how one obligation doesn’t allow you to focus fully on another.
+But you’ll be more productive (not to mention, in this example, a better parent) if you take this situation as a challenge for your personal creativity rather than as an invitation to bemoan how competing obligations don’t allow you to fully focus.

 2. Be a Whole Person